 - A. Describe the project components, particularly focusing on the concrete adaptation activities of the project, and how these activities contribute to climate resilience.
-For the case of a programme, show how the combination of individual projects will contribute to the overall increase in resilience. - 36.
+For the case of a programme, show how the combination of individual projects will contribute to the overall increase in resilience. - 35.
 The proposed project of Strengthening Ecosystem-based adaptation for Sustainable Livelihoods within Landscapes (SEASL) intends to promote an integrated ecosystems-based adaptation programme and will be complement Financial Inclusion and Cluster Development Project (FINCLUDE) IFAD financed, which promotes on-farm and non-farm enterprises with limited concrete adaptation interventions.
 The Adaptation Fund will support the adaptive capacity to climate change risks and vulnerabilities that prevail in the communities and support integrated risk management to address the interface between climate change, agriculture value chains of the FINCLUDE investments.
 The project will accomplish this through an integrated suite of interventions coming from the four interlinked components that tackle climate change vulnerabilities and risks to food security by rural subsistence farmers found in the buffer zone communities that are nearby the core protected areas of the Ngwempisi and Lubombo Landscapes of Eswatini.
 The project is designed to target these communities as a strategy to correct fragmented, silo and ad hoc approaches to project interventions, which normally do not have long-term impacts.
-Therefore, this project is to address gaps of livelihood activities building on the SNPAS project to attain a holistic approach that integrates from past interventions to deliver sustainable results and builds government systems for replication of project outcomes. - 37.
+Therefore, this project is to address gaps of livelihood activities building on the SNPAS project to attain a holistic approach that integrates from past interventions to deliver sustainable results and builds government systems for replication of project outcomes. - 36.
 Another approach adopted by the project for increasing the resilience of community ecosystems is to incrementally build capacities of the poor and vulnerable smallholder farmers, through enhanced knowledge and skills (Component 1).
-This will be based on two agroecological conditions assessments in the two Landscapes, covering 17 communities in Lubombo and 10 in Ngwempisi landscapes.
-The target communities are under rural development areas namely Tikhuba, Ka-Langa, Siphofaneni, Sithobela in Lubombo Landscapes and Ngwempisi, Ludzeludze and Mahlangatsha under the Ngwempisi Landscape, which will inform the appropriate technologies and sustainable practices for the utilisation of natural resources for improved livelihoods. - 38.
-From the assessment, good practice action plans will be developed where concrete productive assets, climate-resilient and nutrition sensitive agricultural practices will be recommended for improved resilience, sustainable resource management and diversified livelihoods (Component 2). - 39.
-The project will mainstream vulnerable or disadvantaged groups (women and youth) through an environmental and social safeguard assessment that will inform and concretise alternative entrepreneurial activities such as floral harvesting in wetlands for handicraft, establishment of apiaries in forest woodlots and wetlands to ensure diversification of livelihoods intending to reduce the risks of high utilisation pressure on one ecosystem over another, which will in turn enhance income streams for the rural poor (Component 4). - 40.
+This will be from the agroecological conditions assessments, in 17 communities in Lubombo and 10 in Ngwempisi landscapes, the target communities are under rural development areas namely Tikhuba, Ka-Langa, Siphofaneni, Sithobela, Nkilongo and Lubulini which will inform the appropriate technologies and sustainable practices for the utilisation of natural resources for improved livelihoods. - 37.
+From the assessment, good practice action plans will be developed where concrete productive assets, climate-resilient and nutrition sensitive agricultural practices will be recommended for improved resilience, sustainable resource management and diversified livelihoods (Component 2). - 38.
+The project will mainstream vulnerable or disadvantaged groups (women and youth) through an environmental and social safeguard assessment that will inform and concretise alternative entrepreneurial activities such as floral harvesting in wetlands for handicraft, establishment of apiaries in forest woodlots and wetlands to ensure diversification of livelihoods intending to reduce the risks of high utilisation pressure on one ecosystem over another, which will in turn enhance income streams for the rural poor (Component 4). - 39.
 This will result in increased resilience to climate shock by the target groups and of the ecosystems on which they depend.
 The project will mainstream participatory and sustainable wetlands rehabilitation and protection, forests protection, utilisation and management and rangeland management for the stakeholders in the three landscapes (throughout the country) that were launched by the SNPAS project.
 The project is outlined such that an integrated risk management package is developed for catalytic funding, micro insurance, adoptive conventional switch to climate smart technologies, and structured markets for climate resilient products to enhance community's capacity to alleviate poverty (Component 3).

-Component 1: Participatory Capacity development within landscapes for improved knowledge management (US\$2, 780, 000)
+Component 1: Participatory Capacity development within landscapes for improved knowledge management (US\$ 721,450).